Rome: at home in Italy’s Capital

 Last fall we made our fourth trip together to Rome.
 It’s nice to come back to a city that we know so well, yet we always find something new to discover.
 We always feel at home in Italy’s Capital.

-Affiliate Disclosure: This page contains links that may earn us a commission from the ShareASale affiliate advertising program.
+Affiliate Disclosure: This page contains links that may earn us a commission from the AWin and ShareASale affiliate advertising programs.
 Opinions and conclusions are our own.

 The first time we visited Rome was in March of 2006, for a long weekend.
 Lucky for us we found a great little bed and breakfast, Domus Mazzini, that we have stayed in every time since.
 Mark stayed there for two weeks on his own in 2014 at the end of his sabbatical.

 Domus Mazzini is in the Prati district, a quiet, upscale neighborhood, within walking distance of a metro station and many busses that can get you to central Rome in less than 15 minutes.
 We love the area with its beautiful buildings, plenty of shops and restaurants, and spacious, tree-lined streets surrounding the Piazza Mazzini.
 When we first started staying here, the proprietor, Ciro, and his family had just one place, now they have several small hotels in the residential areas surrounding the Vatican.
 Maybe someday we will try one of the other ones, but every time we come back to Domus Mazzini it feels like home.

 Now that we have been to Rome so many times, we don’t need to go back to all the tourist sites.
 We’ve toured the Coliseum and the Vatican twice, been to the Trevi Fountain and the Spanish Steps multiple times, and inside the Pantheon.
 We just enjoy walking around the city, drinking wine and eating delicious food.